 Here’s what I found after leaving the office and working remotely:

 - When there are less distractions, you can focus on what you’re being paid to do, and your skills improve faster.

 - There’s no commute in all kinds of weather.

 - You’re not exposed to whatever flu bug might be floating around the office.

 So even if data entry jobs aren’t the highest salaries around, when you’re able to focus and develop that skill, you’ll be able to leverage it into more lucrative opportunities.

 What to Look for in Online Data Entry Jobs

 Unfortunately, many of the sites advertising online data entry jobs from home aren’t legitimate.
 Here’s what you’ll want to look for:

-- Check to see how long the company has been in business, and whether data entry and/or transcription services are their specialty.
+- Check how long the company has been in business, and whether data entry and/or transcription services are their specialty.

 - How well do they spell out the details of the job?
 For instance, what type of data entry would you be performing, and what’s the expected turnaround time.

 - If they promise much higher pay, they’re probably not legitimate offers.